Domophone-Broadcast/.github/profile/README.md

-## Welcome in Bidet-Time 👋
+## Welcome in Domophone 👋

-Bidet-Time is an open-soucre sound system for your house.
+Domophone is an open-soucre sound system for your house.
-Bidet-Time allows you to personalize the sound of your home doorbell 🏠, or even define musical announcement ringtones 🔉 (morning wake-ups, bedtime, lunchtime)
+Domophone allows you to personalize the sound of your home doorbell 🏠, or even define musical announcement ringtones 🔉 (morning wake-ups, bedtime, lunchtime)
 ✨ WIP ✨